Debit card: Australia

 Australia operates both electronic credit card transaction authorization and traditional EFTPOS debit card authorization systems, the difference between the two being that EFTPOS transactions are authorized by a personal identification number (PIN) while credit card transactions can additionally be authorized using a contactless payment mechanism (requiring a PIN for purchases over $200).
 If the user fails to enter the correct pin three times, the consequences range from the card being locked out for a minimum 24-hour period, a phone call or trip to the branch to reactivate with a new PIN, the card being cut up by the merchant, or in the case of an ATM, being kept inside the machine, both of which require a new card to be ordered.

 Generally credit card transaction costs are borne by the merchant with no fee applied to the end user (although a direct consumer surcharge of 0.5–3% is not uncommon) while EFTPOS transactions cost the consumer an applicable withdrawal fee charged by their bank.

 The introduction of Visa and Mastercard debit cards along with regulation in the settlement fees charged by the operators of both EFTPOS and credit cards by the Reserve Bank has seen a continuation in the increasing ubiquity of credit card use among Australians and a general decline in the profile of EFTPOS.
 However, the regulation of settlement fees also removed the ability of banks, who typically provide merchant services to retailers on behalf of Visa or Mastercard, from stopping those retailers charging extra fees to take payment by credit card instead of cash or EFTPOS.

 Bahrain

 In Bahrain debit cards are under Benefit, the interbanking network for Bahrain.
 Benefit is also accepted in other countries though, mainly GCC, similar to the Saudi Payments Network and the Kuwaiti KNET.

 Bangladesh

-Bangladesh launched its first domestic card scheme, "TakaPay" on 1 November 2023.
-Until now banks were dependent on international card schemes such as Visa, Mastercard, UnionPay etc. From the launching day 3 banks are issuing "TakaPay" card.
+Bangladesh launched its first domestic card scheme, "TakaPay", on 1 November 2023.
+Until now banks were dependent on international card schemes such as Visa, Mastercard, UnionPay etc. From the launching day 3 banks are issuing "TakaPay" cards.
 The settlements are done through National Payment Switch Bangladesh.
 Those banks are: Sonali Bank PLC, BRAC Bank PLC and The City Bank Limited.
 5 banks (Dutch Bangla Bank Limited, Eastern Bank PLC, Islami Bank Bangladesh PLC, Mutual Trust Bank Limited and United Commercial Bank PLC) have joined the scheme and will start issuing cards soon.
 Bangladesh Bank is working to bring all Bank, Mobile financial service provider and other financial institutions into the scheme.

+As of December 2024, the initiative has seen slow uptake as only Tk 189 crore out of 50,289 crore or less than half a percent of card based transactions that month had been conducted through the platform.